Accessibility training

 Approach

-An introductory accessibility training workshop covering the foundations of accessibility and how it related to the various phases of a project.
+An introductory accessibility training workshop covering the foundations of accessibility and how it relates to the various phases of a project.

 Outcome

-Stakeholders and editors are empowered to implement accessibility principles leading to a end product which will remain accessible over time.
+Stakeholders and editors are empowered to implement accessibility principles leading to an end product that will remain accessible over time.

 Drupal Accessibility training